 After a creditor charges a debt off they often sell it or send it to debt collectors for debt collections.
 Those debt collectors put accounts on auto-dial so you receive calls at all hours both at home and at work.
 But, there might be something you can do to stop the calls.
 If you file bankruptcy but the calls keep on coming, then the debt collection companies are in violation of the stay and you might have a right to file a contempt action against them.
 Additionally, through that contempt filing, to might be able to recover actual damages and attorney fees.

-What Happens After You File Bankruptcy
+The Fair Debt Collection Practices Act and What Happens After You File Bankruptcy

 When you file bankruptcy, the court orders a stay.
 The stay purposefully keeps creditors from legally collecting from you.
 At the end of the case, the court orders a permanent discharge.
 The creditor “charges off” the debt and gets a tax deduction for the loss.
 Furthermore, you do not pay the bill, and the debt shows up as a bankruptcy charge-off on your credit report.

 Some creditors attempt to get around the law by continuing to call after the bankruptcy filing.
 However, if you can prove that they are in violation of the order, you can sue them.
 One of the best methods is to record their call and then surprise them in court when they deny making the call.
 Interestingly, creditors that ignore the law will not send you letters or put anything on paper after you file.
 However, they continue to make phone calls, or they sell the account to a debt buyer.
 Of course, the debt buyer will then start calling you.

 You may also request that they contact you only via mail.
 However, telling them over the phone is not sufficient because you have no way of proving your request.
 Instead, you must send them a certified letter requesting that they only contact you via mail.
 The certified letter is your proof to the courts that you actually made this request.